zimmertr/TJs-Kubernetes-Service/README.md

 # Tips
 1. You can rollback the entire deployment with: `ansible-playbook -e @vars.yml -i inventory.ini delete_all_resources.yml`
+2. If Calico isn't deploying correctly it's likely the CIDR you assigned to it in `vars.yml` conflicts with your network.
-2. See [this repository](https://github.com/zimmertr/Bootstrap-Kubernetes-with-LXC) to do this with LXC instead.
+3. See [this repository](https://github.com/zimmertr/Bootstrap-Kubernetes-with-LXC) to do this with LXC instead.
 Benefits of using LXC include:
 ```
 * No virtualization overhead means better performance
 * Ability to directly mount volumes from your server into your containers.